puffyCid/artemis-api/artemis-docs/docs/Artifacts/macOS Artifacts/wifi.md

 # WiFi

-Artemis supports extract WiFi access points that the macOS system has connected to.
+Artemis supports extracting WiFi access points that the macOS system has connected to.
 By default it will try to parse WiFi networks at /Library/Preferences/com.apple.wifi.known-networks.plist.